XFarooqi/DevHub1/README.md

-# NoCodePortfolio
+# PortfolioMaker

 Don't Know Web Development and Want a Portfoilio Website?

 We Got Your Back!

-NoCodePortfolio is a web application built using the Flask framework in which any layman can build their portfolio website without prior knowledge of web technologies.
+PortfolioMaker is a web application built using the Flask framework in which any layman can build their portfolio website without prior knowledge of web technologies.

 ## Features

+1. Login & Signup Page
-1. Build a Website Portfolio
+2. Build a Website Portfolio
     - Tempalte 1
     - Template 2
     - Template 3